viswanathanand2005/credit-card-fraud-detection/README.md

 ## 📂 Files

-- `test.ipynb`: The main Jupyter Notebook containing data loading, visualization, and analysis logic.
+- `notebook.ipynb`: The main Jupyter Notebook containing data loading, visualization, and analysis logic.
 - `requirements.txt`: List of Python dependencies required to run the notebook.
 - `creditcard.csv`: **(Not included in repo)** The dataset file.
 See the "Dataset" section below for download instructions.